-Director of Information Technology, Levent Sucuoglu reminded residents that they can pay their utility bills online.
-In the city’s effort to “go green,” residents can now have their utility bills emailed to them which will save on paper and postage.
+Director of Information Technology Levent Sucuoglu reminded residents that they could pay their utility bills online.
+In the city’s effort to “go green,” residents can now have their utility bills emailed to them, which will save on paper and postage.
 Go to www.tamarac.org for more information.

 After the City Commissioners and department heads spoke, the meeting opened up to questions from the audience.
 One of the more hotly discussed issues was parking.
 Many residents said there are too many people parking on the streets at night or even parking on their lawns.
-City Manager Michael Cernech stressed that many of the homes in Tamarac were built when people only had one or two cars.
-As times have changed and more people are living under one roof, these homes have as many as 4 cars each.
+City Manager Michael Cernech stressed that many of Tamarac’s homes were built when people only had one or two cars.
+As times have changed and more people live under one roof, these homes have as many as 4 cars each.
 He said that there is nothing the city can do about limiting the amount of cars people own.
-Chief Mark Duguay said BSO can possibly warn or even cite homeowners that park in the streets.
+Chief Mark Duguay said BSO could warn or even cite homeowners that park in the streets.

-Steve Culotta with Ambassador Management brought up the issue of code enforcement and how it isn’t as strict in Tamarac compared to the Woodlands.
-Cernech explained that many years ago the homeowners of the Woodlands came forward with their own code rules which are referred to as the “Woodlands Overlays.”
+Steve Culotta with Ambassador Management brought up the issue of code enforcement and how it isn’t as strict in Tamarac compared to The Woodlands.
+Cernech explained that many years ago, the homeowners of the Woodlands came forward with their own code rules, which are referred to as the “Woodlands Overlays.”
 The stricter code in the Woodlands has created extra code enforcement work for the city.
-This is why the Woodlands is seen by other communities as looking “better” than the rest of Tamarac.
-The city encourages other communities to come forward with their own rules and regulations and they will work with them as well.
+This is why other communities see the Woodlands as looking “better” than the rest of Tamarac.
+The city encourages other communities to come forward with their own rules and regulations, and they will work with them as well.